 - Add the wet ingredients to the dry and stir only until it’s just mixed – don’t over stir, this dough gets really stiff very quickly so watch out!

 I had planned a thick, super rich icing like I made for my sugar cookies but it turns out we were almost out of icing sugar!
 Probably a good thing.
 I used what was left and made a very runny glaze by mixing together the zest and juice of one lemon and about two (maybe 3) tablespoons of icing sugar.
 I drizzled in onto the cake when it was minutes from the oven, so it seeped in a little and also crystallized from the heat.
-It's like the glaze on an apple fritter, but with more kick.
-But honestly, this is also an awesome muffin without the sugar topping.
+It’s like the glaze on an apple fritter, but with more zest.
+It’s the perfect little hint of sweet and it makes this lemon and ricotta cake even more addictive.

-This cake is moist and rich, but light and fluffy.
-It is sweet but also has a really zingy lemon flavor which balances the sugary glaze.
-In case you're wondering, sugar-free me lasted about three weeks (a week shy of my month long goal) but then I fell off the wagon.
-Now I'm trying to just eat less sugar.
+I am not a very good food photographer but hopefully these photos looks good enough to eat.
+This lemon and ricotta cake is moist and rich, but also light and fluffy.
+It is sweet, but also has a really zingy lemon flavor which balances the sugary glaze.
+In case you’re wondering, sugar-free me lasted about three weeks (a week shy of my month long goal) but then I fell off the wagon.
+Now I’m trying to just eat less sugar.
 She says with a straight face, as she stuffs her face with a slab of sugar coated muffin-cake.

 Breakfast of champions.